Karthik-Kathari/pw-leapx-smart-workspace/README.md

 # Smart Workspace Dashboard

 A modern, responsive workspace dashboard to manage **teams, projects, and tasks** in one place.
+Built with a strong focus on **clean UI, usability, and scalable frontend architecture**.

-Built with a strong focus on  **clean UI, usability, and scalable frontend architecture** .
+Crafted to resemble real-world enterprise dashboards with **structured navigation** and clear workflows.
+Delivers a consistent experience across devices with dark mode and performance-focused design.

 ---